priyasdamodharan/QuizApp/README.md

 Challenge: Originally developed a monolithic app, and it was refactored to microservices to address scalability and maintenance challenges.

 **Tech Stack**
-Java: Core programming language.
+Java,
-Spring Boot: Framework for building backend services.
+Spring Boot,
-Lombok Library: Reduces boilerplate code.
+Lombok Library,
-Spring JPA: For database interactions.
+Spring JPA,
-PostgreSQL: Relational database management system.
+PostgreSQL

 **Features**